EirikV/meteor-workshop/README.md

 ### 4. Making adding messages a little simpler

 Open up *chat-app.html* and add a textarea to your MessageContainer template.
 Then open *chat-app.js* and register an event handler on your template.
 Write code to insert a new message into the *Messages* collection here.
+You can just hard code the *author* property for now.

 *Tip: If you use the 'keydown' event you can insert a message whenever the return key is hit.*

 ### 5. Publish and subscribe

-Open up a new command line window and type `meteor remove autopublish`.
+Open up a new command line window, change directory to your application folder and type `meteor remove autopublish`.

 Now things should be broken.
 But don't worry!
 A few lines of codes should fix it all up.
 Add code to publish all *Messages* inside your server code in chat-app.js (if you don't have an `if(Meteor.isServer)` block, now is the time to create one).
 Then, in your client code, add code to subscribe to your newly published collection.